threonorm/simulisp/README.md

 Simulisp 0.01
 =============

-Some tools to simulate digital circuits written in Netlist.
+Some tools to simulate synchronous digital circuits written in the netlist language outputted by the MiniJazz compiler. (see the `minijazz` subfolder)

+Written completely in Haskell.

 V0.01 contains :
 - A parser for netlists
 - A scheduler (using topological sorting)
 - A basic netlist interpreter

+Both the purely combinational logic and the sequential features (registers and memory) are supported in this release.

 TODO:
-- Memory
+- Code cleanup
 - Compilation of Netlist and Hot Code Swapping

 INSTALLATION
 ------------

-Requirements :
+Requirements:
 - Haskell Platform >= 2013.2.0.0

-Building :
+Building:

     cd ./simulisp/haskell
     ghc --make Main